sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Make configurations to change labels

-▶️ In DST On auto calculate On remove date input fields and show DST rules message
+✅️ In DST On auto calculate On remove date input fields and show DST rules message

-If no funds then remove funds slide
+▶️ If no funds then remove funds slide

-If no expenses then remove expenses slide
+▶️ If no expenses then remove expenses slide

 Create data version mongo document

+Create dashboard timer.
+Update display if new version data is available

+Create API key. and update API key management

 Any change to PrayerConfig, or Central control will up version number